Naiktha Bains: 2015

 Her season began with a wildcard entry into the qualifying rounds of the Brisbane International, Hobart International and Australian Open.
 She lost in round one in all three events.
 The rest of the year, Bains competed on the ITF Circuit, with limited success.

 She ended the year with a ranking of 630.

-2016
+2016–2017

-Bains commenced the season with a wildcard into the qualifying rounds of the Brisbane International, Hobart International and Australian Open.
+Bains commenced the season with a wildcard into the qualifying rounds of Brisbane, Hobart, and the Australian Open.
 She lost in the first round in all three events.
 Through February and March, she competed on the ITF Circuit across Australia, before heading to Croatia and Spain where she made three consecutive quarterfinals.

 From June to October, she competed on the ITF Circuit across Europe, Asia and Australia.
-Her best result was reaching the quarterfinal of the Bendigo International.
+Her best result was reaching the quarterfinals of the Bendigo International.

 Bains finished 2016 season ranked world No. 452.

-2017

-Thanks to a wildcard, she entered the qualifying of the WTA 500 Brisbane International where she lost in the first round to Anastasia Rodionova.
+Thanks to a wildcard, she entered the qualifying of the WTA 500 2017 Brisbane International but lost again in the first round, this time to Anastasia Rodionova.